macstadium/catalog/task/orka-modular/0.1/README.md

 ### `orka-teardown`

 A `Task` that cleans up the Orka environment after your workload completes.
-This `Task` the VM instances deployed with `orka-deploy` and their related templates.
+This `Task` deletes the VM instances deployed with `orka-deploy` and their related templates.

 ## Prerequisites